Infinity Guitar Works

 EP-4585-4586-000-w_1024x1024.jpg

-Ideally for this you would use a 250K/250K concentric pot.
-The wiring layout s shown below.
-If you can’t find a 250K/250K pot then you can actually use a 250K/500k concentric pot instead, with a little mod.
+Ideally, you would use a 250K/250K concentric pot.
+The wiring layout is shown below.
+If you can’t find a 250K/250K pot then you can use a 250K/500k concentric pot instead, with a little mod.
 On the 500k pot (the lower pot, when the unit is installed) you can add a 250K 1/4 Watt resistor in parallel to bring the overall resistance down to 250K.
-This is wired in the same way as a treble bleed circuit, going between the middle and right hand lug.
+This is wired in the same way as a treble bleed circuit, going between the middle and right-hand lug.
 You could experiment at this point with other resistor values.
 Stepping down the 500K to maybe 300K, to dial in a specific tone for that pickup.

 Two Tone Tele Wiring con pots.001